 Cookies disclaimer

-The other considerable building is the Emperor’s Castle, built by Frederick II of Swabia between 1247 and 1248 as a stronghold against the "Guelph" Florence.
-The Castle is the only example of Norman Swabian architecture in central-northern Italy.
+The other relevant structure is the Emperor's Castle, built by Frederick II of Swabia between 1247 and 1248 as a stronghold against "Guelph" Florence.
+The Castle represents the only example of Swabian Norman architecture in Central-Northern Italy.

 Information